theopn/dotfiles/README.md

 I don't use it a whole lot, but it has some keybinding and status bar settings.

 ## Git
 Basic gitignore and name/email config.
-I might delete email or modify it for the privacy reason.

 ## Vim
 I use vanilla Vim as a light text editor, and I have moved away from having plugins (theme, NERDTree, statusline, etc) to utilize built-in features.